lionelegger/ShareMyTrip/README.md

 ###Responsiveness
 Since this website is supposed to help travellers to manage their travel in all stages and any environment, it was important that it is working as well for desktop (for trip planification) and for mobile devices (for easy and fast trip updates and consultation).
 Thus, [bootsrap](http://getbootstrap.com/) has been used as a base html/css/js framework for responsive design.

 ###Controller

 ###View

 ##TODO (short-term)
+* Budget page: 'Balance' is not very clear
 * confirm trip user deletion
 * Page Add/Edit an action
     + finish 'Pay all' button
     + show the payment method in the list of payment in page Add/Edit action

 ##Known Bugs
 * You can add a trip without a name
+* On "add action" page, payment cannot be deleted
 * You cannot empty the arrival name location (google map) when add/edit an action
 * You can add a user twice into a trip
 * When there are no action, the budget page is not working (You can access it when adding your first action)

 ##Future developments (long-term)
 * Currency is not implemented yet